stacksjs/pickier/docs/usage.md

 ## Lint

 Detects simple issues such as `debugger` statements and `console` usage.
+Optional checks include assignment-in-conditions and RegExp heuristics.
+Plugin rules can add sorting and style checks.
+See the Rules section for details on each rule.

 ```bash
 # lint everything under src